Joint IDeA PI Meeting

 Environmental influences on Child Health Outcomes (ECHO) Program

 The Institutional Development Award (IDeA) program builds research capacities in states that historically have had low levels of NIH funding by supporting basic, clinical, and translational research; faculty development; and infrastructure improvements.
 The program also enhances the ability of investigators to compete successfully for additional research funding and serves the research needs of medically underserved communities.

-Shaded are the 23 states and territory eligible for IDeA funding.
+Shaded are the 23 states and Puerto Rico eligible for IDeA funding.